 Have you already purchased a Mac but now decided that you’d like to protect it with AppleCare?
-Keep reading for how to add the coverage to your Mac within 60 days of purchase, even if you didn’t buy it from Apple.
+Keep reading for how to add the coverage to your Mac after purchase, even if you didn’t buy it from Apple.

 AppleCare coverage is offered when purchasing a Mac from Apple on its website and in stores, but you can also add it after the fact.
-Even if you didn’t purchase your Mac from Apple, you can extend your warranty to three years and add physical damage protection within 60 days of your original purchase.
+Even if you didn’t purchase your Mac from Apple, you can extend your warranty to three years and add physical damage protection within the first year of your original purchase.

 Your Mac will need to be in normal working condition and not damaged to add AppleCare.
 We’ll cover three ways to add AppleCare below.